nitro-svm/examples/anchoring-data/client/README.md

 data-anchor-client = "0.1.x"
 ```

+* **4. Funded wallet**

+  Make sure your Solana keypair has SOL on Devnet or Mainnet before running the demo.

 ### Configuration

 - Clone this repo and create a `.env.local` in the same folder as `client.rs`: